MapColonies/developer-portal/docs/MapColonies/3D/services/3dViewer/README.md

 ```

 ### 4. show_extent - (optional)
-A boolean parameter that determines whether a 3D model will display its footprint or not in the viewer.
+A boolean parameter that determines whether a 3D model will display its footprint or not in the viewer. **This is an optional parameter!**
-**This is an optional parameter**.

 The show_extent parameter can be “true” or “false”.

 This is the convention:
 ```